 Key takeaways

-Several factors can affect your sexual stamina, including lifestyle habits, medications, erectile dysfunction, premature ejaculation, and your mental and physical health.
+Several factors can affect your sexual stamina, including lifestyle habits, medications, and your mental and physical health.

 1. Try topical PE treatments

-If you feel you’re ejaculating too soon, desensitizing products using benzocaine or lidocaine may be an option.
+If you feel you're ejaculating too soon, desensitizing products using benzocaine or lidocaine are a first-line option for PE.
 These medications are local anesthetics used to numb areas of the body.
 Products for PE using these ingredients prevent overstimulation of the penis without completely blocking sensation, so you can last longer.

-These products can work in as little as five minutes, and their effects wear off after 1–2 hours.
+These products can work in as little as five minutes depending on the formulation, and their effects wear off after 1–2 hours.
 One small study found that men who used 4% benzocaine wipes before sex saw improvements in their PE, including intercourse duration, control over ejaculation, and satisfaction with sex.

 2. Consider ED treatments

-If you are experiencing erectile dysfunction, medications called PDE5 inhibitors (like Viagra and Cialis) are well-researched first-line treatments.
-These medications are highly effective for treating ED.
-PDE5 inhibitors are used off-label to treat PE, as well.
+If you are experiencing erectile dysfunction, medications called PDE5 inhibitors — such as Viagra (sildenafil) and Cialis (tadalafil) — are well-researched first-line treatments that may be highly effective for ED.
+PDE5 inhibitors can also be used off-label to treat PE at the discretion of a healthcare provider.

-To simplify the way they work, these drugs help blood flow into the penis and stay in the penis (an erection), making it easier to get and maintain an erection.
-Both Viagra (sildenafil) and Cialis (tadalafil) can start working as soon as 30 minutes after you take the pill.
-Viagra can last for up to four hours, while Cialis can last a whole weekend—up to 36 hours.
+To simplify the way they work, these medications help blood flow into and remain in the penis when aroused, making it easier to get and maintain an erection.
+Both Viagra and Cialis can start working as soon as 30 minutes after taking the pill.
+Viagra can last for up to four to six hours, while Cialis can last up to 36 hours.

-If pills aren’t your thing, you’ve got other options.
-Ro Sparks combines the active ingredients of both drugs (sildenafil and tadalafil) in a fast-acting lozenge that kicks in after about 15 minutes and lasts for 36 hours.
-Ro’s Daily Rise Gummies are another option that offer a daily dose of tadalafil in a fruit-flavored gummy.
+For those who prefer not to take pills, there are other options.
+Ro Sparks combines the active ingredients of both medications (sildenafil and tadalafil) in a fast-acting lozenge that may kick in about 15 minutes after dissolving and lasts for up to 36 hours.
+Daily Rise Gummies are another option, offering a daily dose of tadalafil in a fruit-flavored gummy.
+Both require a prescription and can be obtained on Ro.
+Note that neither is FDA-approved as a combination product, though their active ingredients have each been individually FDA-approved for the treatment of ED.

-There are also other types of therapies and medical devices (such as injections and penis pumps) that can be used alone or in combination with other medicine to help treat ED.
+There are also other types of therapies and medical devices — such as injections and penis pumps — that can be used alone or in combination with other medications to help treat ED.

 3. Explore other medications